-The RSP must identify who will provide each service (89 IL Admin Code, Chap.
-I, Section 146.245(d) "The service plan shall include...whether the services will be provided by licensed or unlicensed staff").
-During the development process of an RSP, the appropriate individuals are notified regarding their responsibilities in providing specific services to the participant.
-The timeframes that are established for achieving goals are used by the RN to monitor the effectiveness of the approaches used to reach the goals.
-The SLF's RN is responsible for assigning responsibilities to implement the plan and also to monitor.
+The ISP must identify who will assist and support the participant with achieving their desired outcomes for waiver and non-waiver services (89 IL Admin.Code, Chap I, Section 146.245(d)), "The service plan shall include...whether the services will be provided by licensed or unlicensed staff").
+During the implementation process of the ISP, the appropriate individuals are notified regarding their responsibilities in providing specific services and support to the participant.
+The ISP also includes the participant's strengths that will assist with achieving desired outcomes and the steps to achieve they have identified for him/herself.
+The SLP provider's RN is responsible for assigning responsibilities to implement the plan and to also monitor.
 The same is true for the dementia program and those enrolled in an MCO.
-MCO staff also review the RSP to make sure the participant is receiving all of the services they need.
+MCO staff also review the ISP to make sure the participant is receiving all of the services and support they need and prefer.
+ISPs are reviewed at least quarterly, or more often if a change in condition occurs or at the participant's requests.